 Tillerson: Diplomats must be a team despite personal beliefs

-Making his debut as America's global envoy, Secretary of State Rex Tillerson sought Thursday to reassure U.S. diplomats who are anxious after a turbulent first two weeks of President Donald Trump's presidency.
-Still, he warned diplomats that unspecified changes would be coming.
+Secretary of State Rex Tillerson, center, accompanied by acting Secretary of State Tom Shannon, right, waves as he arrives to speak to State Department employees at the State Department in Washington, Thursday, Feb.
+2, 2017. less Secretary of State Rex Tillerson, center, accompanied by acting Secretary of State Tom Shannon, right, waves as he arrives to speak to State Department employees at the State Department in Washington, Thursday, ... more WASHINGTON - Making his debut as America's global envoy, Secretary of State Rex Tillerson sought Thursday to reassure U.S. diplomats who are anxious after a turbulent first two weeks of President Donald Trump 's presidency.

 Add your comments below